Federal Review Preparation

 Get ready for your review and make any improvements necessary – ahead of time

-A Focus Area 1 review is conducted off-site and largely focused on design.
-As part of the Focus Area 1 review, the Reviewer will hold telephone interviews with multiple staff.
-We can help you prepare by using our Assessment Readiness Tool (ART), aligned to the FA1 Monitoring Protocol, to facilitate mock review sessions.
+A Focus Area 1 (FA1) review is conducted with on-site and virtual components.
+In FY26, the FA1 Review is a Program Systems Review focused on program management, safe learning environments, fiscal integrity, and ERSEA.
+During the FA1 Review, Reviewers will review data and other materials and conduct interviews with multiple staff, as well as the Board and Policy Council.
+This year, the Review will also include teacher discussions following classroom observations and child eligibility file reviews.
+We can help you prepare by using our Assessment Readiness Tool (ART), aligned to the FA1 Monitoring Protocol and Review Guides, to facilitate mock review sessions.
 Through this process, we will work with your team to identify areas that are challenging to respond to and provide recommendations to develop an improved response so that everyone can effectively demonstrate their expertise across all areas of your program.

-A Focus Area 2 review is on-site, much more in depth, and centered on the effectiveness of your program implementation as demonstrated through conversations and data tours, and other review activities (e.g., classroom explorations; ERSEA child file reviews).
-Just like with the FA1 Review, Foundations for Families team members will use the ART (this time aligned to the FA2 Monitoring Protocol) to facilitate mock review sessions, identify areas where improvement may be needed, and provide recommendations and resources to support next steps.
+A Focus Area 2 (FA2) review is also conducted with on-site and virtual components.
+The FY26 FA2 Review is a Comprehensive Services Review.
+It is broader in scope than the FA1, covering six content areas – program management, fiscal, ERSEA, health, family & community engagement, and education & child development.
+As with the FA1, Reviewers will engage in interviews and review data and other materials, as well as conducting center and classroom observations.
+To support your preparation, Foundations for Families team members will use the ART (this time aligned to the FA2 Monitoring Protocol and Review Guides) to facilitate mock review sessions, identify areas where improvement may be needed, and provide recommendations and resources to support next steps.
 In addition, we will review documents, data, year-to-date outcomes, and other materials, as appropriate, so that you have an opportunity to develop a response to any identified concerns prior to discussions with Reviewers.

 Read more about preparing for federal reviews.
 Subscribe to our blogs for insights.

-As you get ready for a FY2022 review, consider how you can make improvements ahead of time so that your review is seamless and effectively demonstrates your program’s compliance and performance.
+As you get ready for a FY2026 review, consider how you can make improvements ahead of time so that your review is seamless and effectively demonstrates your program’s compliance and performance.

 >>read more